Hidden Valley High School (Virginia)

 Hidden Valley High School is a public high school in Roanoke County, Virginia.
 It is one of the five high schools in the Roanoke County Public Schools system.
-The other four high schools which serve Roanoke County are Cave Spring High School, Glenvar High School, Northside High School and William Byrd High School.
+The other four high schools that serve Roanoke County are Cave Spring High School, Glenvar High School, Northside High School and William Byrd High School.

 History

-Hidden Valley High School was opened for the 2002–03 school year by Roanoke County public schools in response to overcrowding at Cave Spring High School.
-Enrollment at Cave Spring was limited to grades 10–12 in contrast to the contemporary educational preference to house grades 6–8 in middle school and grades 9–12 in high school.
-Hidden Valley was the first new high school opened in the immediate Roanoke Valley because of increased enrollment since the 1960s.
-There was significant debate about whether to split Cave Spring's student population into two schools or keep it intact in a renovated or newly constructed building because of the school's well-regarded reputation in academics.
-Eventually, Roanoke County decided to build a second high school for southwest county.
+Roanoke County Public Schools established Hidden Valley High School in August 2002, opening its doors for the 2002–03 school year.
+Its establishment had come in response to overcrowding at Cave Spring High School, an issue that had been prevalent since the 1960s due to increased enrollment.
+Enrollment at Cave Spring High School was limited to grades 10–12 in contrast to the contemporary educational preference to house grades 6–8 in middle school and grades 9–12 in high school.
+In 1997 the Roanoke Times reported the formation of a 22 member community committee which concluded the need for the allocation of 100 million dollars to the construction of a new school to serve the area.
+There was significant debate about whether to split Cave Spring High School's student population into two schools or keep it intact in a renovated or newly constructed building because of the school's well-regarded reputation in academics.
+A failed bond referendum reported by the Roanoke Times proposed the expansion of Cave Spring High School to a 2,000 student capacity.
+It was decided by the committee to construct a new 1,100 capacity school somewhere in Southwest County.
+The construction of the school cost a total of 22.2 million dollars and had an initial student population of 900.
+The building covers a total of 201,000 sq ft across two floors.

-The name Hidden Valley was selected to correspond to Hidden Valley Middle School in southwest county.
+The name "Hidden Valley" was selected to correspond to Hidden Valley Middle School.
 The high school is not in the Hidden Valley section of Roanoke County and is a little over 3 mi from the middle school.
-Woods End, the designation for the tract of land, was also considered for the new school's name.
-The incoming student population selected the nickname Titans in response to the film Remember the Titans which dramatized the 1971 state-championship football team from T. C. Williams High School of Alexandria, Virginia which was released two years earlier.
+Woods End, the designation for the tract of land, was also considered for its name.
+The incoming student population selected the nickname "Titans" in response to the film Remember the Titans which dramatized the 1971 state-championship football team from T. C. Williams High School of Alexandria, Virginia that was released two years earlier.